 - Respiratory diseases: Respiratory diseases are common in pet chinchillas and can easily become pneumonia.
 Conditions such as overcrowding, poor ventilation, and high humidity may predispose an animal to pneumonia.
 Common signs include lack of appetite, lethargy, difficulty breathing, nasal discharge, and swollen lymph nodes.

 - Diarrhea: Diarrhea is not a disease but rather a sign of disease.
 Rodents easily develop diarrhea due to changes in diet, incorrect usage of antibiotics, stress, and diets low in fiber or high in fat and protein.
-The correct diagnosis is made after diagnostic testing including microscopic fecal examinations, cultures, radiographs (X-rays), blood tests, and exploratory surgery.
+To determine the correct diagnosis, your veterinarian will perform diagnostic testing including microscopic fecal examinations, cultures, radiographs (X-rays), blood tests, and/or exploratory surgery.

 - Heat stroke: Heat stroke, a problem in many rodents, also occurs in chinchillas.
 Being normal inhabitants of the Andes Mountains, they are very comfortable at temperatures of 35-45 degrees.
 Temperatures above 80 degrees, especially if high humidity is also present, can easily lead to fatal heat stroke.
 Signs of heat stroke are similar to those seen in any pet with this problem and include panting, high blood temperature, and open-mouth breathing.